- A figure of speech is a creative use of language to generate an effect, enhance an expression, or evoke an emotion.

 5 Epigram

 An epigram is a clever and memorable statement.
-You will find epigrams in speeches, poetry, and at the front of a book.
+You will find epigrams in speeches, poetry, and sometimes at the beginning of a book.

 6 Euphemism